 - CRTs only were banned from Massachusetts disposal facilities effective April 1, 2000.
 For additional information, see the MassDEP Electronics Recycling page.

 - Check your local Department of Public Works for instructions on municipal recycling collection programs.
-A state contract for electronics collection - FAC26 - is available for municipalities and public sector agencies.
-For a copy of the award notice, see Comm-PASS - The Commonwealth's Procurement Access & Solicitation System .
-If you are not familiar with how the system works, visit the Comm-PASS Resource Center.
+A state contract for electronics collection is available for municipalities and public sector agencies.
+For a copy of the award notice, visit the COMMBUYS Electronic Procurement System and search for contract number FAC26.

-- All other electronic devices, including computer processing units (CPUs), keyboards, stereos, VCRs and telephones may be accepted in scrap metal program or thrown in the trash if no electronics collection program is in place.
+- All other electronic devices, including computer processing units (CPUs), keyboards, small home appliances, stereos, VCRs and telephones may be accepted in scrap metal program or thrown in the trash if no electronics collection program is in place.

 If you have additional questions, contact James Paterson: 617-556-1096 or email@example.com